nsmeltz/Portfolio/PostgreSQL Querying/README.md

 **Employees Who are Eligible to Participate in Mentorship Program**
 ![Mentorship Program](https://github.com/nsmeltz/Module_7_Challenge/blob/63fca998e56084fa2dbcb3ba1d701a1ffc5c3839/Data/mentorship_eligibilty.png)
+ - All employees born in 1965 or after are eligible for participation in the mentorship program.

 **Number of Employees Eligible for the Mentorship Program per Job Title**
 ![Mentorship Numbers](https://github.com/nsmeltz/Module_7_Challenge/blob/871c641ebd0889750d5f71c05cffd849a6fb9734/Data/mentorship_titles.png)

   - There are a total of 1,549 employees that are eligible for participation in the mentorship program.
-  - All employees born in 1965 are eligible for participation in the mentorship program.

 # Summary:
  - **Number of Roles to be Filled**